arjunroyihrpa/mammoth-commons/CONTRIBUTING.md

 This document contains instructions on how to contribute modules to the MAMMOth catalogue so that they are included in the MAI-BIAS desktop application and server toolkit.
-Modules depend on the MAMMOTH-commons library's file types types.
-To contribute to the main library (for example, to add data types) see [here](../mammoth-commons/README.md).
+Modules depend on the MAMMOTH-commons library's types.
+To contribute to the main library (for example, to add data types) see [here](mammoth_commons/README.md).
 Instructions on how to manually build modules or how to trigger continuous integration as a maintainer are provided [here](mai_bias/catalogue/README.md).